What they do

 Radio presenters need to be familiar with a radio broadcasting mixing desk and the equipment that accompanies it, such as CD or vinyl record players, external phone lines, and computers.
 They need to be aware of on-air broadcasting techniques, and may also need to be familiar with digital or analogue recording and sound editing techniques, such as those used when compiling news stories or other radio presentations.

 It is possible to work as a radio presenter without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in broadcasting or a related area.

 Many radio presenters are employed by broadcasters because they may have a high profile in a field related to the area in which they present, such as the sporting or popular music industries.

-You can also complete a traineeship.
-The radio broadcasting traineeship usually take 12 months to complete
+You can also complete a traineeship in broadcasting.
+The broadcasting (radio) (level 3 and level 4) traineeships usually take 12 months to complete.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.